 The Anker Soundcore Life Q35 Wireless are better over-ears than the Anker Soundcore Space One Wireless.
 The Life Q35 are more comfortable, come with a hard carrying case, making them feel more durable on the go than the Space One's cloth pouch, and have a better overall noise isolation performance.
 However, the Space One leak less audio.

 The Sony WH-1000XM4 Wireless are much better headphones than the Anker Soundcore Space One Wireless.
 The Sony are more premium headphones, showing in both their design and performance.
 They're more comfortable, are better built, and have a hard carrying case to help protect the headphones when not in use.
-They deliver sound more consistently too, have a more neutral sound profile, though it's still quite bass-heavy, and support a virtual soundstage to help make your audio sound more immersive.
+They deliver sound more consistently too, and support a virtual soundstage to help make your audio sound more immersive.
 Their noise isolation performance is superior, too.

 These headphones look slightly different from sibling products like the Anker Soundcore Space Q45 Wireless.
 The yoke extends around the ear cup's protrusion rather than ending at it, and it's a soft metallic blue color instead of black.
 The manufacturer's logo is printed onto the protrusion, while the name of the headphone is printed onto the yoke.
 The headphones come in three colors: 'Jet Black', 'Sky Blue', and 'Latte Cream'.